c/o OutKick

-Tobin Anderson ’95 recently coached at Fairleigh Dickinson University (FDU) where, in his lone year on the team, led them to the NCAA tournament, where they pulled off the biggest upset in tournament history defeating the #1 seed Purdue Boilermakers.
+Tobin Anderson ’95 recently coached at Fairleigh Dickinson University (FDU) where in his lone season, led them to the NCAA tournament.
+There, they pulled off the biggest upset in tournament history defeating the #1 seed Purdue Boilermakers.
 Anderson attended Wesleyan University as an undergraduate and played on the basketball team, scoring 1,129 points in his four years, making him the 11th all-time scorer in school history.
-The Wesleyan alum began his coaching career as an assistant coach at Clarkson University and, after a brief departure, took over as the head coach at Clarkson for six years.
+The Wesleyan alum began his coaching career as an assistant coach at Clarkson University and, after a brief departure, took over as the head coach at Clarkson for the next six years.
 Anderson then accepted the head coach position at Hamilton, and after eight years there and three years at Siena College, he took over at St. Thomas Aquinas College.
-There, Anderson put together a 209–62 overall record, leading the Spartans to seven straight NCAA Division II tournament appearances.
+There, Anderson put together a 209–62 overall record, leading the Spartans to seven straight NCAA Division II tournament appearances, before accepting the FDU job in May, 2022.
 Shortly after FDU’s tournament run came to an end, Anderson decided to leave FDU and accepted the head coaching position at Iona.
 The Argus was able to chat with Tobin Anderson about his successes and his basketball journey.

 The Argus: Between the Texas Southern win, the postgame speech that went viral, obviously the Purdue upset, and then accepting the job at Iona, there is just so much that has happened to you recently.
 Tell me a bit about what the last week [has] been like?